doofinder/llm_composer/README.md

 mix run sample.ex

 16:41:07.594 [debug] input_tokens=18, output_tokens=9
-%LlmComposer.Message{
+LlmComposer.Message.new(
-  type: :assistant,
+  :assistant,
-  content: "Hello!
+  "Hello!
 How can I assist you today?"
-}
+)
 ```

 This will trigger a conversation with the assistant based on the provided system prompt.